The Shields Stories

-The Shields Stories was a Canadian television drama series, which aired on W in 2004.
+The Shields Stories is a Canadian television drama series, which aired on W in 2004.
 A short-run dramatic anthology series produced by Shaftesbury Films, the series dramatized six short stories by Carol Shields.

 The series was a sequel of sorts to Shaftesbury's prior The Atwood Stories, which dramatized six short stories by another Canadian writer, Margaret Atwood.
 A third series, which would have dramatized short stories by Alice Munro, was planned but did not materialize.

 The series was a Gemini Award nominee for Best Drama Series at the 19th Gemini Awards.